Anne Kelly-Lenz hired as Wilton’s CFO

 Three residents even filed (and later withdrew) a Freedom of Information Act complaint against Brennan, Dubow and Serenbetz for their actions as a search committee for a new CFO.

-At the meeting on Nov.
+At the special Board of Selectmen meeting on Nov.
 24, members of the public attended.
-One asked to make public comment but was denied, with Brennan saying, “We didn’t set a schedule for public comment, and so I’m going to adjourn the meeting.”
+One requested to make public comment but was denied, Brennan saying, “We didn’t set a schedule for public comment, and so I’m going to adjourn the meeting.”

 Public comment was not listed on the agenda for the Nov.
 24 special meeting.